JAlcocerT/JAlcocerT/content/blog/dev-saas-mermaidjs.md

 I would say yes, for the learnings.

 For the financial motivations, just be aware of [Pareto](https://jalcocert.github.io/JAlcocerT/pareto-principle-for-data-analytics/) and that most tries will fail.

+The OpenAI LLM approach was good enough for this PoC and I did not end up plugging Codex CLI.

 ---